mir-group/nequip/docs/guide/getting-started/workflow.md

 ### Compiling models from nequip.net

-Models from [nequip.net](https://www.nequip.net/) can be compiled directly using the `nequip.net:` syntax:
+Pretrained models from [nequip.net](https://www.nequip.net/), including the NequIP/Allegro [foundation potentials](./foundation_potentials.md), can be compiled directly using the `nequip.net:` syntax:

 ```bash
 nequip-compile \